justaboutdone/endless-pots/analogReadTwoPots/README.md

-This Arduino Code uses 4 analog input pins of a Aduino board (e.g. Arduino Uno) to read out the two wipers of **two endles pots** and sends the position to ableton using MIDI and a receiving Max for Live patch.
+This Arduino Code uses 4 analog input pins of a Aduino board (e.g. Arduino Uno) to read out the two wipers of **two endles pots** and sends the position to Ableton using MIDI and a receiving Max for Live patch.
 Key (as previously described) is the [2-argument arctangent function](https://en.wikipedia.org/wiki/Atan2), aka **atan2** to get the absolute position by using the values of two wipers.

 ## The Arduino Code

-This Arduino code simply returns the absolute position of the potentiometer as a MIDI CC value (or Serial), scaled from 0-127.
+This Arduino code simply returns the absolute position of the potentiometer as a MIDI CC value (or Serial via DEBUG mode), scaled from 0-127.
 Additionally, if you send a value with the same MIDI CC number back to the Arduino controller, it will update the zero-point with that new value.

 ### Example